apausa/apausa/README.md

 ## Hi there 👋

-### I'm a Software Engineer and Designer from Madrid
+### I'm a software engineer and designer from Madrid

 🔭 I’m currently working on different projects
 🌱 And learning Artificial Intelligence at Technical University of Madrid